NVIDIA/gbm-bench/README.md

     -v {KAGGLE-API-LOCATION/.kaggle}:/root/.kaggle
      gbm-bench:9.2 /bin/bash
 ```
-Basically, make sure that you have mounted the datasets directory inside the container.
+The above command launches an interactive session and mounts the dataset folder, the gbm-bench repo and your kaggle API key inside the container.

 ## Running a dataset
 ```bash